faizanA786/job-starter/DEVLOG.md

+# 15/04/2025
+- One thing i thought of is, why dont i add email alerts?
+This will be configured to only show jobs that were posted today, and an email will be sent out to the people who enabled email alerts
+- I can use resend for this, but only 100 users can sign up at a time, since if i go over this limit ill get billed
+- 100 * 30 = 3,000 / month
+- The search bar rioght now is very basic, and doesnt even work that well with the filters right now

 # 14/04/2025
 - Jusst going to now polish everything up before pushing to master
 - So things like adding mobile support for the website